Fast differentiation of hyperbolic chaos: Fast formula of unstable divergence

 \end{lemma}

-\begin{remark*} (1) An easy choice of elements in $\cD_e$ is zero.
+\begin{remark*} (1) An easy choice of $r_0$ is zero.
 (2) The notation $\beta^n$ means applying the inhomogeneous propagation operator $n$ times.
-This is done similar to the pushforward operator, with $\tilde v$ and $\tilde e$ evaluated at suitable steps. \end{remark*}
+This is done similarly to the pushforward operator, with $\tilde v$ and $\tilde e$ evaluated at suitable steps. \end{remark*}